CommandMC/HeroicWiki/How-To:-DOSBOX-and-SCUMMVM.md

 | DOSBox | `io.github.dosbox-staging` | `dosbox` |
 | ScummVM | `org.scummvm.ScummVM` | `scummvm` |

+> [!WARNING]
+> The only supported build of DOSBox is DOSBox-Staging.
+> It is the only version that handles configuration files tailored for usage on Windows

 ## Heroic Flatpak

 In case of Heroic flatpak you'll need to add permissions allowing Heroic to run commands outside of sandbox.